Papal Mass: Vatican II and beyond

 Pope Benedict XVI celebrating a post-Vatican II papal Mass in São Paulo, Brazil, in 2007.

 The full ceremonial detailed above has not been used since early in the pontificate of Pope Paul VI, who abolished many of the offices of the papal court previously required for the celebration of the papal Mass.

 Soon after his coronation, Paul VI ceased using the papal tiara.
 He discontinued the use of many traditional features of papal dress, including the papal slippers and pontifical gloves.
 However, he did carry a distinctive form of papal ferula, silver in colour, which Pope John Paul II also used.
 Pope Benedict XVI carried a golden ferula with a central image of the Lamb of God and without a figure of Christ crucified.

 On certain occasions, Pope John Paul II and Benedict XVI wore the fanon while celebrating Mass.
 The custom of having the Gospel chanted in Greek by a Greek Catholic deacon on certain occasions is practiced on occasion, most notably during canonisations.

-Latin is used for most papal Masses in Rome, but the local vernacular has been used with increasing frequency in recent decades, especially when the pope is abroad.
-However, in the last years of his pontificate Pope Benedict XVI always used Latin for the Eucharistic Prayer when celebrating Mass abroad.
-Under Pope Francis several Papal Masses in Saint Peter's Square have used the Italian language.
-On Palm Sunday 2014, Latin was only used for the readings and some of the responses, while the next year's Palm Sunday service was for the first time said entirely in Italian.